multitudes/oldmultitudes.github.io/_posts/2019-04-09-installing server like XAMPP.markdown

 ---
 layout: post
-title:  "Installing a server with XAMPP"
+title:  "Installing a web server on Mojave for iOS development and testing"
 date:   2018-06-14
 categories: iOS, developer
 comments: true